PenguinMod/PenguinMod-Home/src/resources/markdown/events/en/penguinjamspring2026.md

 ---

-Get ready, the annual Spring PenguinJam is here!
-You’ll have **10 days** to **create a game around a theme.** This is your chance to make an awesome game and show off your creativity!

-The theme will be revealed on the day the jam starts, so don’t miss it!
+The wait is over!
+You have **10 days** to create a game based on the theme “Storytelling.”
+You have lots of freedom!
+You can make **any** game and **tell any story** you like!
+Will you write an intense epic?
+How about a spicy drama?
+Maybe a space odyssey? **Let your creative side show!**

 ## Submissions:
-The tag will be revealed when the jam starts.
-Stay tuned!
+Upload your finished game with the tag **#springjam26 in your project description** before the end date to submit!
 **(NOTE: Be aware of timezones!
 The time we provided may not be accurate for you.
 Ask a parent/guardian if you aren’t sure!)**

 ## Rewards: